 - And more

 To take the exam, you must first apply to your state board.
-The board will determine your eligibility and send you an approval code.
-At that point, you can complete an online application, pay your testing fees, and schedule your exam.
+The board will determine your eligibility.
+Then it will send you an approval code.
+At that point, you can complete an online application.
+Then, pay your testing fees.
+And of course, schedule your exam.
 If you don’t pass the first time, you can try again.
-That said, you can’t take the exam more than three times in a 12-month period.
+That said, you can’t take the exam more than three times in a 12 month period.